Takazudo/jQuery.LazyJaxDavis/_docsrc/index.md

 New browsers has no problem about history API.
 But, we need to support old browsers like Internet Explorer 9 or less in most cases.
 So do we need to give up using history API?
 The answer is "No".

-jQuery.LazyJaxDavis does not provide ajax features to the browsers which don't have history API spoort.
-But this works with old browsers gracefully.
+jQuery.LazyJaxDavis does not provide nice features to the browsers which don't have history API spoort.
+But this also works with old browsers gracefully.

 ### Tell me what does jQuery.LazyJaxDavis do

-The basic feature of jQuery.LazyJaxDavis is "change all location changes to dynamic - ajax based".
-This website is a document of jQuery.LazyJaxDavis but also its demo.
+The basic feature of jQuery.LazyJaxDavis is "change all location-changes to dynamic - ajax based".
+This website is a document of jQuery.LazyJaxDavis but is also its demo site.
 Try clicking left navigations in this page.
 You'll see what jQuery.LazyJaxDavis does if you use a browser which supports history API.

 If your browser does not support the history API, nothing happens.
 Just a normal location change occurs.

 ### Short explanation about this website

-I'll explain how this website works.
+I'll explain how this website works in short.
 First, this website has main content area.
 Click the button below.
 Scroll up to the top.
 Then scroll down to the bottom.
 You can understand what the main content is.